Northern Canada Food Security Mapping and Network Analysis Project

 The project focuses on developing an indigenous focused governance and program delivery structure, recruiting additional funding partners and community advisors, developing a strong evaluation and research strategy, and piloting some grants for planning and projects where communities are already well positioned.

-Tenants Safety Group
+Tenants Safety and Engagement

 The Tenants Safety Group is a response to the myriad of safety issues identified by tenants living in social housing neighbourhoods.
 In 2020 the SPC Sudbury engaged with tenants in their own neighbourhoods to develop neighbourhood plans, identifying priorities and uncovering and accessing previously untapped supports and resources.
 Going into 2021 the group will be shifting their focus to tenant engagement and creating channels for effective communication with community stakeholders, services, and supports.